pavlokurochka/data_migration_sfdc/README.md

 ## Objective

-I think I've been passed over by several recruiters for Salesforce.com data migration gigs with the excuse that I can't demonstrate specific skills of loading data into Salseforce.com.
-My arguments that I 'was exposed' to SFDC on several previous projects, that I worked with many other CRMs and that these conversations are like "asking an experienced carpenter if he can build an orange house" seem to fall in deaf ears.
+I think I've been passed over by several recruiters for Salesforce.com data migration gigs with the excuse that I can't demonstrate specific skills in loading data into Salseforce.com.
+My arguments that I 'was exposed' to SFDC on several previous projects, that I worked with many other CRMs, and that these conversations are like "asking an experienced carpenter if he can build an orange house" seem to fall on deaf ears.
 I guess everybody says that.
 OK, so here is me show-and-telling: I know how to migrate data into Salesforce.com.

 ##  Source Data